jonnyhaynes/cookie-disclaimer/README.md

 ```
 CookieDisclaimer.init({
   name: 'CookieName',
-  message: 'This is a disclaimer about cookies.'
+  message: 'This is a disclaimer about cookies.',
   template: 'cookie-banner.html'
 })
 ```